oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ![Search for Test](Resources/searchfortest.png)

 There are two components with very similar names inside _container_, but in order to make sure we need to dig deeper.
-Search again, and this time look for ITestComponent.
+Search again, and this time look for `ITestComponent`.

 ![Search for ITestContainer](Resources/searchforitestcomponent.png)